Clube Atlético Sorocaba

 Clube Atlético Sorocaba, usually known as Atlético Sorocaba, was a Brazilian football club from Sorocaba, having competed in the Campeonato Brasileiro Série C several times.

 History

 The club was founded on 21 February 1991 by entrepreneur João Caracante Filho as a basketball and volleyball club.

 Atlético Sorocaba became a football club on 15 March 1993 after they fused with Clube Atlético Barcelona and Estrada de Ferro Sorocabana Futebol Clube.

 Atlético Sorocaba competed in the Campeonato Brasileiro Série C in 1994, 1995, 1996, 1997, 1998, 2002, 2003, and 2004.
 The club's best performances was in 1996, when they reached the third stage of the competition.

 In 2016, owing to financial issues, Atlético Sorocaba officials announced their withdrawal from professional competitions after being relegated to Série A3.

 Their last official game was on 3 April 2016, a goalless draw against Portuguesa.

+In 2026, after ten years of inactivity, Atlético Sorocaba was disaffiliated by Federação Paulista de Futebol (FPF) for "non-compliance with statutory obligations".
+The disaffiliation disciplinary procedure was opened by the FPF in 2024 and approved by the Sports Justice Court of São Paulo state (Tribunal de Justiça Desportiva do Estado de São Paulo, TJD-SP) at the beginning of March 2026.

 Ownership

 The club was owned by Sun Myung Moon's Unification Church, as was CENE.